phillydotnet/CodeCamps/2024.1-April/Gomez/README.md

 - Authentication / Authorization, what's built in and what's not

 ## About the Speaker
 Chris is a software developer who loves to share what he's learned with everyone.
-A Microsoft MVP, Chris regularly discusses topics such as ASP.NET, Game development, Cloud development and how to grow as a developer at user groups, conferences, and the Static Void Podcast (www.staticvoidpodcast.com)
+A Microsoft MVP, Chris regularly discusses topics such as ASP.NET, Game development, Cloud development and how to grow as a developer at user groups, conferences, and on TheDevTalkShow (https://youtube.com/thedevtalkshow).

 ### Notes